Home Chemistry Properties Bond Energy

 Chlorine Cl2 (g) → 2 Cl (g) 28.9

-The heat of formation is the heat change associated with the formation of 1 mole of a substance from its constituents elements in their stable forms.
+The heat of formation is the heat change associated with the formation of 1 mole of a substance from its constituent elements in their stable forms.
 It is generally represented by ΔHf.

 When the elements are in standard states, it is called standard heat of formation.
 For example, ΔHfo for CH4 = −17.9 kcal.